selforganising/book/about/tester.md

 # Tester

-Testers are expected to collaborate closely with each other.
+Testers are expected to collaborate closely with each other and to present tutorials on all aspects of their work.

 ##Responsibilities